 Any experienced meditator knows that concentrating the mind on a single object of focus, for a lengthy period of time, is not an easy task.
-The reason mindfulness is so important is because meditators must deal with a seemingly endless flow of internal thoughts, emotional reactions, physical sensations, and external noises that cause the mind to wander away from the primary goal of concentration.
-Unquestionably, it is due to our overactive minds that we are unable to find true enjoyment in the only place it can be found – the present-moment.
+The reason mindfulness is so important is that meditators must deal with a seemingly endless flow of internal thoughts, emotional reactions, physical sensations, and external noises that cause the mind to wander away from the primary goal of concentration.
+Unquestionably, it is due to our overactive minds that we are unable to find true enjoyment in the only place it can be found – the present moment.
 Fortunately, by using and strengthening the second mediative component of mindfulness, meditators are able to sharply train their minds to concentrate for longer periods of time.

 During practice, meditators use their natural mindfulness ability to notice when their mind wanders away from the concentrative goal and to gently return themselves to focusing on the object.
 If you are new to meditation, you will quickly become aware of your mind running in every direction and your brain’s all-pervading cognitive activity.
-It is only by using mindfulness that you’ll be able to notice when you focus has gone astray from the concentrative goal.
-When practicing mindfulness, it is vital to work on non-judgmentally accepting whatever occurs in the present-moment.
+It is only by using mindfulness that you’ll be able to notice when your focus has gone astray from the concentrative goal.
+When practicing mindfulness, it is vital to work on non-judgmentally accepting whatever occurs in the present moment.
 James Baraz, the author of Awakening Joy, tells us:

 Mindfulness is simply being aware of what is happening right now without wishing it were different; enjoying the pleasant without holding on when it changes (which it will); being with the unpleasant without fearing it will always be this way (which it won’t).”

 Not only is mindfulness used as a tool to non-judgmentally return our wandering minds to our objects of focus, but it is also from this practice component that we determine what we will concentrate on and how long we will practice for.